NIH-CARD/scOmicPipeline/README.md

 ## Setup

+1. Set the arguments of config/config_snakemake_bash.yml
+These are the name of the projet, which will be prepended to all output files, as well as whether to convert the final output database to h5ad format when finished.

+2. Each of the arguments.txt files in the config folder pertains to one of the pipeline steps.
-Go through each arguments.txt file in the config folder and set the arguments as required.
+Go through each and set the arguments as required.
 Within these files, each argument consists of a flag, an equals sign, and a setting.
 If listing something, simply add a space between each item, e.g. `--gene_list=MAP2 FOX4 APOE` To learn about the possible arguments and what each means, call each command with the --help flag.